wumenghan/HPSL---Web-development-learning/README.md

 Ideally, your browser will pop up your app automatically.

 ## Test it on hci server.
 (Production phase)
-You will run your app on server only when your app is ready for production, meaning that your app is ready to go public.
+You will run your app on server only when your app is ready for production, meaning that your app is ready to go public. <br>
-Sync your file to the server.
+Sync your file to the server and run this command.
 ```bash
 cd client && npm run build
 ```